schnell18/vCluster/kubernetes/issues.md

 Remove the `PodPreset` from the parameter `enable-admission-plugins`.

-# anbile complains dict object has no attribute `stdout`
+# anbsile complains dict object has no attribute `stdout`

 ## problem statement